Aiven-Open/klaw-docs/docs/index.md

 Klaw consists of two components:

 - The main Klaw core application handling Governance, Security and meta storage.
-- The Cluster API handling the connections to the Apache Kafka, Apache Kafka Connect and Schema Registry servers.
+- The Klaw Cluster API handling the connections to the Apache Kafka, Apache Kafka Connect and Schema Registry servers.

 ## Quickstart